For Anyone Who Has Ever LovedFebruary 26, 2019

 Best Dating Sites for Portland SinglesJanuary 11, 2020

 Dating apps can work wonders if you’re on the right one and presenting yourself authentically, but they are by no means the only great place to meet new people.
-While dating in a mid-sized city like Portland can be challenging, the sheer number of people moving here each year is making it easier than to make a connection.
-Most of my clients either just moved to Portland, are busy professionals, or just retired and are starting a new phase in their life.
+While dating in a mid-sized city like Portland can be challenging, the sheer number of people moving here each year is making it easier to make a connection.
+Many of my clients either just moved to Portland, are busy professionals, or just retired and are starting a new phase in their life.

 The best approach to meeting someone is to make sure you cast a wide net.
 This ensures you’re able to meet a lot of different people in a variety of social settings.
 There’s something for everyone in Portland, which is alive with activities and a thriving cultural scene.

 OMSI After Dark attracts a lively, diverse crowd and is 21+ for an adults-only museum experience.
 The events are creatively-themed and offer a chance to learn something new in a totally fun, hands-on environment.
 The scene is prime for easy conversation starters.
 Geek out over the science behind robots or tornados while you enjoy a glass of wine, or talk to a brewer about the science behind beer.
 It’s set up so you can bounce around and explore, and everyone’s in the same groove.